 - The injured body part doesn't look normal and might even be bent the wrong way.
 With a severe break, the bone might come right through the skin.

-Learn more about fractures in children.
+Video: Learn more about growth plates

-Why Children’s Hospital of Wisconsin?
+Why choose Children’s Hospital of Wisconsin?

 When a child or teen breaks a bone, they need specific treatment because of their developing bones, especially if the break involves a growth plate in the bone.
 Our pediatric orthopedic specialists have the advanced training and expertise to recognize and treat children’s fractures, and minimize the risk of problems that could affect growth and function.